-- It is the responsibility of each applicant to ensure that they have read and fully understood, the Application Guidelines, the Application Form and complete the accompanying Technical Workbook before submitting the signed Application Form.
-Failure to fully adhere to the provisions of this Application Guidelines and the Application Form will result in application being rejected, grant offer revocation or grant claim refusal, depending on the particular status and stage of the application. - SEAI accepts no liability or responsibility, whether for breach of contract, negligence or otherwise, in respect of any claim or cause of action arising out of, or in relation to, any equipment, product, work, system or installation in respect of which grant approval was given by SEAI. - The National Retrofit Communities Energy Grant Call is subject to any State aid clearances required from the Commission of the European Union and any consents, clearances or licenses which might be required from any other competent body.
-SEAI reserves the right to alter or amend any aspect of this programme as a consequence of any directions, conditions or requirements of any such consents, clearances or licenses. - SEAI reserve the right to update this document.
+- It is the responsibility of each applicant to ensure that they have read and fully understood, the Application Guidelines, and the Application Form and complete the accompanying Technical Workbook before submitting the signed Application Form.
+Failure to fully adhere to the provisions of this Application Guidelines and the Application Form will result in the application being rejected, the grant offer revocation or the grant claim refusal, depending on the status and stage of the application. - SEAI accepts no liability or responsibility, whether for breach of contract, negligence or otherwise, in respect of any claim or cause of action arising out of, or concerning, any equipment, product, work, system or installation in respect of which grant approval was given by SEAI. - The National Retrofit Communities Energy Grant Call 2024 is subject to any State aid clearances required from the Commission of the European Union and any consents, clearances or licenses which might be required from any other competent body.
+SEAI reserves the right to alter or amend any aspect of this programme as a consequence of any directions, conditions or requirements of any such consents, clearances or licenses. - SEAI reserves the right to update this document.
+For the avoidance of doubt, the applicable version is the one which is published on the SEAI website on the closing date for receipt of applications.